“...strange and emotive...”

 Hannah’s released music conjures Lana Del Rey: breathy, soft, and melancholic with layered personal storytelling.
 Her songs and performances compare to Florence + the Machine: authentic and bold and melodic.
 But, lacking any formal training, her music is foremost her own: a raw and surprisingly powerful expression of her life story.
 In sharing her journey of coming out as queer, leaving her childhood religion, and navigating emotional trauma and divorce, she hopes to embolden listeners to “enter their darkness” and build power in their lives.

 Rooth aspires to use music to build communal power through intimate connection.
-Her project “Wild Community,” which will showcase the creative work of listeners and visual artists, launches alongside the Strong and Tender EP, and she invites you to participate.
-You can find Hannah weaving webs of musical inspiration and social change in Orange County, CA.
+You can find her weaving webs of musical inspiration and social change in Orange County, CA.